Have you ever tried a bone dry cappuccino? It’s the latest trend in coffee and it’s a must-try if you’re looking for something new and exciting.

 Cappuccinos are one of the most popular coffee drinks around, but there can be some confusion about what exactly qualifies as a cappuccino.

 Most people are familiar with the regular cappuccino, which is made with equal parts espresso, steamed milk, and milk foam.
+For those who prefer a stronger coffee flavor or less milk, a dry cappuccino can be ordered, which has less milk and more foam.

 For many people, the bone dry cappuccino is the preferred choice.
 However, it is important to note that both the basic cappuccino and bone dry are equally delicious.
 It depends on personal taste.